IVashty/alx-low_level_programming/0x02-functions_nested_loops/README.md

 7. A function that prints the last digit of a number.
 -Prototype: int print_last_digit(int);
 -Returns the value of the last digit

+8. A function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
+### Haaaaaaa The 24 one of best series
+-Prototype: void jack_bauer(void);
+-You can listen to this soundtrack while coding :)